alainivars/utils2devops/docs/index.rst

     - `Etcd`_
     - Kubernetes
     - ...

-We will remove :

-    - The use of docker-machine everywhere we use it in version 0.2.0

 To develop or improve this library you can run it with the env DEBUG_OR_IMPROVE